MySocialApp/k8s-dns-updater/README.md

 # Usage

-Simply copy the example configuration file config.yaml.example to config.yaml and update the configuration with your needs:
+Simply copy the binary and the example configuration file [config.yaml.example](config.yaml.example) to config.yaml.
+Then update the configuration with your information:

 ```yaml
 GlobalConfig: